altimmons/LangNotes/Python.md

   ```
   If you intend to use a function often you can assign it to a local name:

-  **Each module has its own private symbol table, which is used as the global symbol table by all functions defined in the module.** Thus, the author of a module can use global variables in the module without worrying about accidental clashes with a user’s global variables.
-On the other hand, if you know what you are doing you can touch a module’s global variables with the same notation used to refer to its functions, modname.itemname.
+  **Each module has its own private symbol table, which is used as the global symbol table by all functions defined in the module.** Thus, the author of a module can use global variables in the module without worrying about accidental clashes with a user's global variables.
+On the other hand, if you know what you are doing you can touch a module's global variables with the same notation used to refer to its functions, modname.itemname.
   And a variant to import all names that a module defines:
   ```py
   >>> from fibo import fib, fib2